 If basics are increasing in your overall sales mix, are they impacting your fashion sales?
 If it is decreasing, had the in-stock/quality component changed, or is it just that the demand for such items diminished?

 SB/FB is just as critical – it is important to understand (by product category) if there have been specific timelines where SB items are strong sellers, versus initial ‘window dressing’.
 Just as important, utilizing the SB and FB data will allow planners to understand the longevity/price point offers when liquidating SB into the Back Six, along with the impact (if any) that FB styles have during the Front Six.

 Whether or not your company leverages CRM, are you seeing the average sale per customer decreasing?
 Is the decrease based on units or on price?
 If increasing, is the number of transactions per store (or per customer) remaining constant or lowering?

 For retailers with varied selection of selling channels (retail, outlet, catalogue, online), have there been unexpected decreases within any channel?
 If no actual growth of selling locations was incorporated in the plan, it will be critical to understand if the decrease is geographically based (possible greater impact from the pandemic results) or if some other change has occurred within your customer based on their interest to shop for your product.

 In all cases, we can safely assume this year’s data will not be a reliable benchmark for planning your 2021 business.
 It’s more important now than ever to plan by ensuring close collaboration with all your business partners.
 The pandemic can also be an opportunity to reboot your business in a whole new way.
 Creativity will count more now than ever before, not only in design, but in reinventing the business as a whole.
-If you leverage your team, you’ll find opportunities abound.
-Now is the time to re-group, diversify supply chain, find creative ways to leverage multiprong approach.
+If you leverage your team, you’ll find opportunities to abound.
+Now is the time to re-group, diversify the supply chain, find creative ways to leverage a multiprong approach.